G1ANT-Robot/G1ANT.Docs/G1ANT.Addons/G1ANT.Addon.Core/Commands/WaitForFileCommand.md

 ## Example

-The following script waits 10 seconds for the `test.txt` file to appear on the user’s Desktop.
-If the file is there, a dialog box is displayed.
-If it isn’t, an error message pops up.
+The following script waits 10 seconds for the *test.txt* file to appear on the user’s Desktop.
+If the file is found within the given timespan, a dialog box is displayed.
+If it isn’t, an error message pops up:

 ```G1ANT
 waitfor.file path ♥environment⟦USERPROFILE⟧\Desktop\test.txt timeout 10000 errormessage ‴No file!‴